afkatja/afkatja.github.io/_pages/about.md

 I like this quote; it serves its purpose as a rhetoric device.

 I love to learn.
 The three diverse studies that I've done illustrate this.
 What I like about programming is that you can learn every day as it is such a dynamic, rapidly evolving field.
 My current (and on-going) study objectives are Italian and Swift.
 Swift seems a modern, stable and pretty language to work with, and Italian is like its counterpart, the language where you can find roots of all European languages, the language with such a rich history it brings stories with almost each word.

+Music has also always played a great role in my life.
+Both my parents are/were musicians, and I began singing and playing the piano at the very early stage.
+Now I sing at the [Church Choir](http://koorconnection.nl); piano is a hobby I indulge in sometimes.